fgaz/fgaz.github.io/_drafts/hsoc-cabal-new-build-status-update-1.md

 ### Flags for package maintainers

-Before replacing old-build, we need to be sure that package mantainers have still a way to control the location of binaries and data-files.
+Before replacing old-build, we need to be sure that package maintainers have still a way to control the location of binaries and data-files.

 ## Difficulties I encountered